-- (1) When a helicopter is arriving at or departing from a manned site, there shall be a person or persons on the site who shall ascertain and advise the helicopter pilot whether all requirements as to safety have been complied with and provide other pertinent information to ensure safety of helicopter operations, personnel and the recording of manifest, load and flight data. - (2) A person shall not be on the helideck/helipad on which or from which a helicopter is about to land or take off except for the purpose of handling an external load on the helicopter prior to landing or take off. - (3) All personnel shall be advised and/or trained in the proper procedures of helicopter embarkation, disembarkation and flight procedures. - (4) When a helicopter is about to land on or take off from a helideck/helipad, a revolving crane on or near the helideck/helipad shall not be operated and the jib of any such crane shall be placed in such a position as not to interfere with the landing or taking off of a helicopter. - (5) A person operating a crane referred to in Subsection (4) shall be advised in advance of the landing or taking off of a helicopter.
+- (1) When a helicopter is arriving at or departing from a manned site, there shall be a person or persons on the site who shall ascertain and advise the helicopter pilot whether all requirements as to safety have been complied with and provide other pertinent information to ensure safety of helicopter operations, personnel and the recording of manifest, load and flight data. - (2) A person shall not be on the helideck/helipad on which or from which a helicopter is about to land or take off except for the purpose of handling an external load on the helicopter prior to landing or take off. - (3) All personnel shall be advised and/or trained in the proper procedures of helicopter embarkation, disembarkation and flight procedures. - (4) When a helicopter is about to land on or take off from a helideck/helipad, a revolving crane on or near the helideck/helipad shall not to interfere with the landing or taking off of a helicopter. - (5) A person operating a crane referred to in Subsection (4) shall be advised in advance of the landing or taking off of a helicopter.

-48. OIL SPILLS.
+48. OILS SPILLS.

-- (1) Where an escape or ignition of petroleum occurs, such action as is necessary to minimize the loss of petroleum, the pollution of the area and to protect persons and property shall be taken. - (2) No chemical dispersant shall be used on an oil spill without approval from the Director.
+- (1) Where an escape or ignition of petroleum occurs, such action as is necessary to minimize the loss of petroleum, the pollution of the area and to protect persons and property shall be taken. - (2) No chemical dispersant shall be used on an oil spill without approval from the Director